HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### Privileged mode

 The container creates an Ethernet network interface (LAN) from netPI's Industrial network controller netX.
-Creating a LAN needs full access to the Docker host.
-Only the privileged mode option lifts the enforced container limitations to allow creation of such a network interface.
+Creating a LAN in general needs full access to the Docker host.
+Also the netX driver needs access to the Docker host GPIO interface to poll for pending incoming Ethernet frames.
+Only the privileged mode option lifts the enforced container limitations to allow creation of such a network interface and to access the GPIO interface in a container.

 ##### Host devices